MichaelXavier/Angel/README.md

 process monitor marked the watch-date process for killing.
 TERM was sent to the child process, and then the supervisor loop QUIT because the watch-date program no longer had a config entry.

+This also works for when you specify count.
+Incrementing/decrementing the count will intelligently shut down excess processes and spin new ones up.

 Advanced Configuration
 ----------------------